j-cahill/j-cahill.github.io/_posts/2019-08-21-10_minutes_to_pandas_pt1.md

 We select things by index using `loc` in Pandas.
-You can get more detail on this in [10 Minutes to Pandas](https://pandas.pydata.org/pandas-docs/stable/10min.html), but I won’t address it here as there is no feature analagous to an index to use for selection in R.
+You can get more detail on this in [10 Minutes to Pandas](https://pandas.pydata.org/pandas-docs/stable/10min.html), but I won’t address it here as there is no feature analogous to an index to use for selection in R.

 Selection by Position